ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 This build process uses the following scripting tools and scripts:

-* `govc` -  `govc` is a vSphere CLI and pre-compiled for Linux, OSX, and Windows.
-It is useful to complete various vCenter Server and vSphere operations from the CLI.
-It is used in this process to complete the following tasks:
+* `govc` is a vSphere CLI pre-compiled for Linux, OSX, and Windows.
+The CLI is useful to complete various vCenter Server and vSphere operations and it's used in this process to complete the following tasks:
    * Upload the ISO and OVA files to a vSphere datastore.
    * Create a persistent volume for the {{site.data.keyword.redhat_openshift_notm}} cluster to use.
 * {{site.data.keyword.redhat_notm}} Installer - The installer creates the Ignition files that are used by Terraform.
 Ignition is a first boot installer and configuration tool that is designed specifically for CoreOS Container Linux to partition disks, format partitions, writing files and configuring users.
 On first boot, Ignition reads its configuration from a remote URL and applies the configuration to the VM.